mgorav/Mocker/README.md

 subsequent calls will be addressed by **Mocker**.
 This is also referred to as recording of a call.
 As a result, **Mocker** can totally replace an actual service once the recording is complete.

-**Mocker** also support response templating/plugin custom functionality using Groovy.
+**Mocker** also support response templating/plugin custom functionality using Groovy along with ability to record scenario.
 This will explained in detail in section "Mocker Operations"

 **NOTE** Mocker use hash key lookup on: URL + HttpMethod + Request to uniquely identify cached response.